TommyTram/wasp_cloud/README.md

 `$ python monitory.py`

-This will start the monitoring script, where it analyzes the system and writes the log files under `logs/`.
+This will start the monitoring script, where it analyzes the system and decides if the service needs more or less resources (backend VMs).
+In parallel any logs produced are stored under `logs/`.